 When I am not tutoring, teaching, or coaching, you are likely to run into me in hot pursuit of LA's next best food adventure.

-Santa Monica College - BA, English & Communications
+Undergraduate Degree: Santa Monica College - Bachelor in Arts, English & Communications

 SAT Verbal: 780